Dog dental facts

 - Without proper treatment, this plaque and tartar build-up may cause periodontal disease, which affects the tissues and structures supporting the teeth.

 Periodontitis is irreversible and may lead to other health problems

 - Unlike the inflamed gums of gingivitis, which can be treated and reversed with thorough plaque removal and continued plaque control, periodontitis can only be contained to prevent progression.
 The disease causes red, swollen and tender gums, receding gums, bleeding, pain and bad breath.
 If left untreated, periodontitis can lead to tooth loss.

 - The infection caused by periodontal disease may enter the bloodstream, potentially infecting the heart, liver, and kidneys.

 - Common indications of oral disease include bad breath, a change in eating or chewing habits, pawing at the face or mouth, or depression.
 If any of these signs are present, the pet should be taken to the veterinarian for a dental exam.

 Reducing the risk of oral disease

 The good news is that pet owners can reduce the risk of oral disease by following AVDS Recommendations:

 - The first step in preventing oral disease is a routine physical examination including a dental exam

 - Pet owners should practice a regular dental regimen at home, which may include brushing your pet’s teeth with specially formulated toothpaste.
-It is best start early, but grown up dogs and cats can learn to tolerate brushing.
+It’s best to start early, but grown-up dogs and cats can learn to tolerate brushing.
 Toothpaste for humans is not recommended because it may upset the pet’s stomach.